 "My daughter is a very good young girl.
 I brought her to Church with me.
 After the rosary, we would do the Way of the Cross and pray together.
-On June 18th, 1961, Conchita came home with tears in her eyes and said to me,“ Mamá!
+On June 18, 1961, Conchita came home with tears in her eyes and said to me, “Mom!
 Today I saw the Angel.”
 “The Angel?
 Besides coming home late, you´re telling me this nonsense?
 Don´t talk to me about such things!”
 I thought that she was tricking me so that I wouldn´t scold her.
-She stayed put, leaning against the wall.
+She stayed where she was, leaning against the wall.
 I didn´t say anything to her, but I felt chills within me.
-I asked to myself: What could this mean?"
+I asked to myself, What could this mean?"

 Conchita's older brother

 "I wasn't here when the aparitions began.
 I found out about it when I arrived at the train station in Torrelavega.
 I ran into someone I had met when I was doing military service, and he asked me:

 -- "Serafin, what is happening there in your home village?"